symfony2admingenerator/symfony2admingenerator.github.com/documentation/quick-start.markdown

 ## Step 1: Setup you symfony environnement

-You've of course to [setup the bundle](/installation.html) by forking the [ipsum project](https://github.com/cedriclombardot/AdmingeneratorIpsum) or by following the [installation guide](/installation.html)
+Of course, you've to [setup the bundle](/installation.html) by forking the [ipsum project](https://github.com/cedriclombardot/AdmingeneratorIpsum) or by following the [installation guide](/installation.html)

 ## Step 2: Generate a bundle